mrgc71github/contacts_list_system/README.md

-This is an attenmting of a litle and lightweight Contact List System
+This is an attempting of a litle and lightweight Contact List System

 System Requirements:
 - PHP > 7